-In fact, the nature of the proton superconductor may be more complex than that of a usual type-II \citep{HaberPhysRevD2017,woods2020arXiv}, and also the features of the vortices threading the spin-triplet neutron superfluid expected in most of the outer core can differ from the simpler spin-singlet Cooper pairing case realized in the crust \citep{Brand_3P2,Leinson2020}.
+The macroscopic behaviour of the proton superconductor may be more complex than that of a typical laboratory superconductor because of the interaction with the neutron superfluid \cite{alford_good_PRB,drummond2017_I,HaberPhysRevD2017,woods2020arXiv}.
+Moreover, the topological excitations threading the spin-triplet neutron superfluid expected in most of the outer core can differ from the vortices of the spin-singlet Cooper pairing case realized in the crust \cite{Brand_3P2,Leinson2020}.